SwapnadeepK/DBMSProject/README.md

 5. **Click the link to the website:**
    - After completing the 4th command a link will be there in the terminal.
 Click on that using ctrl+right click command.
-   - It will direct you to the student attendance project
+   - It will direct you to the student attendance project in your default web browser